Mighty Mutanimals: 2012 TV series

-In "Mutant Gangland," the Mutanimals with Mondo Gecko as their newest member stop the Fulci twins from obtaining new-and-improved weaponry.
+In "Mutant Gangland", the Mutanimals with Mondo Gecko as their newest member stop the Fulci twins from obtaining new-and-improved weaponry.
 Rockwell telepathically sees into one of their minds and is shocked to learn that they are engineering these weapons to hunt down and destroy all mutants.
 The quarter head to warn the Turtles about this dangerous threat against all mutant-kind.
 Noticing that Pigeon Pete is missing, Donatello asks the Mutanimals where he is to which Slash replies "We don't talk about Pigeon Pete", indicating that soon after their victory of defeating the Triceratons, Pigeon Pete left the team for unknown reasons.

-In "Requiem," the Mutanimals are in their hideout working how to plan their next attack on Super Shredder with the aid of Karai and Shinigami.
+In "Requiem", the Mutanimals are in their hideout working how to plan their next attack on Super Shredder with the aid of Karai and Shinigami.
 They are interrupted by the arrival of Super Shredder who burns their hideout and defeats them with ease.
 They are rescued by April and Casey while Splinter and Leonardo save a seriously hurt Karai via CPR.
 Slash goes with Raphael, Splinter, April and Casey to track down Super Shredder while Leatherhead, Mikey, Leo, and Donnie go fight Fishface, Rahzar, Bebop, and Rocksteady at the amusement park.
 However, Slash is no match for Super Shredder's might and is knocked out.
 Leatherhead manages to beat Rahzar by dragging him underwater.

-In the fourth season's finale titled "Owari," Rockwell, Leatherhead, Slash, and Pigeon Pete all appear at Splinter's funeral.
+In the fourth season's finale titled "Owari", Rockwell, Leatherhead, Slash, and Pigeon Pete all appear at Splinter's funeral.

-In "The Big Blowout," the Mutanimals (with Mona Lisa as their newest member) fights alongside the turtles, their 1980s counterparts, April, Casey, Karai, and Shinigami in a battle against the 1980s counterparts of the Shredder, Krang, and the present Bebop and Rocksteady.
+In "The Big Blowout", the Mutanimals (with Mona Lisa as their newest member) fights alongside the turtles, their 1980s counterparts, April, Casey, Karai, and Shinigami in a battle against the 1980s counterparts of the Shredder, Krang, and the present Bebop and Rocksteady.
 They soon face the return of Traag and Granitor until Bebop and Rocksteady came to save everyone.

+Mutant Mayhem and tie-ins

+The Mighty Mutanimals, or simply "Mutanimals," appear in the 2023 film Teenage Mutant Ninja Turtles: Mutant Mayhem as members of Superfly's gang, until the Turtles and Splinter manage to convince them to live with them, later joining together to defeat Superfly with Splinter falling in love with Scumbug.

+The Mutanimals, sans Mondo, Bebop, and Rocksteady, reappear in Tales of the Teenage Mutant Ninja Turtles, where they also receive a new recruit named Pigeon Pete, who was mutated from Michelangelo's blood, and work with the Turtles to stop a trio of sea mutants from stealing a mass pearl from the Natural History Museum, while also dealing with a massive storm.